sebivenlo/andnow/topicsandthoughts.md

  - Docker+Devops: Industry is moving away from seperated developement and operations (deployment).
+ - JavaFx simple exercise for java1.
+Clock or yahtzee.

  - Wildfly as standard container.
  - arquilian for complete testing (backend, frontend, unit, integration and system testing).